filmitrovski/DemokrasiGD/Readme.md

 Table 1.
 Structural differences between mechanics of emergence and mechanics of progression (Game Mechanics: Advanced Game Design)

-** Note: Since the publication of Game Mechanics: Advanced Game Design in 2012, long-form emergence focused games
+** Note: Since the publication of Game Mechanics: Advanced Game Design in 2012, long-form emergence focused games in the grand strategy and city building genres have risen to prominence

 [more text needed here]